saveourtool/diktat/info/guide/diktat-coding-convention.md

  */
 ```
 ### <a name="c2.2"></a> 2.2 Comments to the file header
-### <a name="r2.2.1"></a> Rule 2.2.1: Comments on the file header must include copyright information, without the creation date and author's name (use VCS for history management instead).
+### <a name="r2.2.1"></a> 2.2.1: Comments on the file header must include copyright information, without the creation date and author's name (use VCS for history management instead).
 The content inside files that contain multiple or no classes should also be described.

 Comments on the file header should be placed before the package name and imports.
 If you need to add more content to the comment, subsequently add it in the same format.